-Jeffers: Most of the response from the catalog business was coming out of the Southeast and Dad thought that moving to a better shipping location that could cut shipping time.
+Jeffers: Most of the response from the catalog business was coming out of the Southeast and Dad thought that moving to a better shipping location could cut shipping time.
 We looked at several cities and decided on Dothan, Alabama, because of UPS shipping that allowed us to get packages to most customers in one day instead of two.

-Meanwhile, back on the Internet, Ruth had gotten a degree in political science and worked on the ’92 George H.W.
+Meanwhile, back on the Internet, Ruth had gotten a degree in political science and worked on the 1992 George H.W.
 Bush campaign.
 Bill Clinton’s election effectively shut down a budding political career with the Bush family.

-Jeffers: When I came home in 93, I was already able to buy groceries off the Internet.
+Jeffers: When I came home in ’93, I was already able to buy groceries off the Internet.
 I just knew that a lot of people were going to want to use the Internet as an information source and as a place to shop.
 I just felt a real strong need that we had to be there.

 Ruth went home and pitched the idea of selling the Jeffers products online.
-So how did Dad, in his seventies and still working in the business react to the college girl coming home with new fangled ideas?
+So how did Dad, in his seventies and still working in the business react to the college girl coming home with new-fangled ideas?

 The first Jeffers website was another embarrassment for Ruth.
-They spent $200,000 on it (1995) and it was a navigational nightmare.
+They spent $200,000 on it (1995), and it was a navigational nightmare.
 It produced an average of two or three orders a day.
-But with a whole family and company trying to stay on the cutting edge, rather than abandon idea they went for a redesign and upgrade.
+But with a whole family and company trying to stay on the cutting edge, rather than abandon the idea they went for a redesign and upgrade.

 Jeffers: We went with a company in South Carolina and redesigned the whole site.
 Then we started to see an increase and we saw 10-15% of our sales coming from online.
-We trashed the entire old site and reentered all of our data, we added categories and better navigation, so people could actually find things.
+We trashed the entire old site and reentered all of our data.
+We added categories and better navigation, so people could actually find things.
 The big difference was making it so people could find things easily.

-With a website that worked up and running and producing more business everyday, the natural temptation for many business people would be to toss the expensive, time-consuming catalog and concentrate on the web channel.
+With a website that worked — up and running and producing more business every day — the natural temptation for many business people would be to toss the expensive, time-consuming catalog and concentrate on the web channel.
 But Jeffers saw it differently.
-Rather than dumping huge resources into driving traffic to the site they remained true to the customers who built the business—catalog buyers.
+Rather than dumping huge resources into driving traffic to the site, they remained true to the customers who built the business: catalog buyers.
 That strategy ultimately drove traffic to the site as well.

-In late June the, now, in-house Internet marketing and web development team was deeply involved in the third major redesign of the web site.
+In late June, the now in-house Internet marketing and web development team was deeply involved in the third major redesign of the website.
 Nine people sequestered themselves for long sessions.
-In the first one they found out they weren’t communicating.
+In the first one, they found out they weren’t communicating.

 Jeffers: The first hiccup was that we all didn’t have the same definitions for things.
-We had to decide what to call certain things so everyone understood — this is a left-hand navigation, this is global navigation, this is an up-sell and so on.
+We had to decide what to call certain things so everyone understood — this is a left-hand navigation, this is global navigation, this is an up-sell, and so on.

 So with big investments in both paper and Internet marketing, what’s the balance?